MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Server can call Get on the RotateRecoveryPasswordsRotationStatus node to query the status of the refresh.

 Recovery password refresh will only occur for devices that are joined to Azure AD or joined to both Azure AD and on-premises (hybrid Azure AD-joined) that run a Windows 10 edition with the BitLocker CSP (Pro/Enterprise).
-Devices can’t refresh recovery passwords if they're only registered in Azure AD (also known as workplace-joined) or signed in with a Microsoft account.
+Devices can’t refresh recovery passwords if they are only registered in Azure AD (also known as workplace-joined) or signed in with a Microsoft account.

 Each server-side recovery key rotation is represented by a request ID.
 The server can query the following nodes to make sure it reads status/result for same rotation request.
 - RotateRecoveryPasswordsRequestID: Returns request ID of last request processed.